The Civic Scholar

 “Had I gone to a different school, I don’t think I would have been able to seek these avenues and pursue human rights activism the way I have been able to at RWU.”

 Her work in social justice at RWU inspired her to pursue a law degree after graduation.
-Currently, Barton attends Wake Forest University School of Law.
+Currently, Barton received her Juris Doctor at Wake Forest University School of Law and is currently a judicial law clerk for Hon.
+Michael L. Robinson at North Carolina Business Court.